PhilipWinchester/PhilipWinchester.github.io/_posts/2019-09-16-dixons-cole-model.md

 classes: wide
 ---

 **In 1995 Mark Dixon and Stuart Coles were fed up with football results being predicted by Poisson models.
 Because lets be honest, they probably can't.
 So [here it is](http://web.math.ku.dk/~rolf/teaching/thesis/DixonColes.pdf), the new and improved Dixon Coles model suitable named after the two authors.
 If not only for amusing quotes such as "A recently introduced type of betting, fixed odds betting, is also growing in popularity.
-Bookmakers offer odds on the various outcomes of a match" which certainly reveals how ancient the paper is, it is certainly worth a read.
+Bookmakers offer odds on the various outcomes of a match" which reveals how ancient the paper is, it is certainly worth a read.
 The paper suggest two improvements to the standard Poisson model which will be discussed here.
 As a refresher, please do head up to the header for a link to my post on Poisson models.**

 ## Low Scoring Games
 The heart of soul of the Poisson model is that the number of goals scored by each team can be modeled by two independent, you guessed it, Poisson distributions.
 At the start of the paper, Dixon and Coles discuss the suitability of this independence assumption and argue that it is not suitable for low scoring games.
 There seems to be some evidence for this theory in practice.
 Below is heat map, curtesy of David Sheehan author of an excellent [blog](https://dashee87.github.io/), which displays the average difference between actual and Poisson model predicted scorelines for the 2005/06 season all the way up to the 2017/18 season.
-Green cells imply the model underestimated those scorelines, while red cells suggest overestimation - the colour strength indicates the level of disagreement.
+Green cells imply the model underestimated those scorelines, while red cells suggest overestimation - the color strength indicates the level of disagreement.

 ![image-center](/images/Dixon Coles Model/actual_model_diff.png){: .align-center .width-half}